keijiro/Minis/README.md

 The MIDI Device Assigner is a utility for binding MIDI devices to PlayerInput.
 You can specify a MIDI channel and product name as matching criteria.
 It assigns the matched device to a PlayerInput component on the same GameObject.

+## MIDI Event Callbacks

+For convenience, Minis provides custom callback events via the `MidiDevice` class.
+The following events are currently available:

+- `onWillNoteOn`
+- `onWillNoteOff`
+- `onWillAftertouch`
+- `onWillControlChange`
+- `onWillChannelPressure`
+- `onWillPitchBend`

+These events are triggered **before** the control state updates, so you should use the event arguments rather than querying the control state.
+See the [`CallbackTest.cs`](/Assets/Scripts/CallbackTest.cs) sample code for usage examples.

 ## Frequently Asked Questions